 Submit a Proposal

 There are a number of different ways you can participate in the Colloquium.
-You can always attend the conference as a guest, of course, but if you would like to present your work or collaborate with others, there are four ways to do so this year:
+You can always attend the conference as a guest, of course, but if you would like to present your work or collaborate with others, there are three ways to do so this year:

 Propose a Paper: Due Nov 1st